Discover the best things to do in Rome all year round, from Vatican highlights and epic food to charming stays and unforgettable day trips.

 Table of Contents

-🎅 Things To Do in Rome at Christmas Time
+🎅 Things To Do in Rome

 - Papal Audience Experience with Pope Leo XIV: Devout travelers can’t miss this unforgettable Papal Audience, where they can listen to the Pope’s words of wisdom, hymns, and prayers.